Milioner (song): Background

 After representing Macedonia in the Eurovision Song Contest 2006 in Athens Elena started to work on a new album and new songs.
-Her experience in the Montenegrin festival Suncane Skale was overriding.
-The first night she grabbed the award for best debut singer in 2006 and on the second night of the festival she participated with the song "Ne Mogu".
-In the winter 2006 she realized her second studio album 192 on which is "Milioner".
+Her experience at the Montenegrin festival Suncane Skale was overriding.
+On the first night she grabbed the award for best debut singer in 2006 and on the second night of the festival she participated with the song "Ne Mogu".
+In the winter of 2006 she released her second studio album 192 on which is "Milioner".

 Production history of "Milioner"

 Milioner is a pop song with R&B and hip hop elements.
-The author of the music is Elena's producer Darko Dimitrov and the lyrics are written by herself.
+The author of the music is Elena's producer Darko Dimitrov and the lyrics were written by her.
 The hip hop text was sung by Leroy Chambers.
 It was realized with a video clip on 13 May 2007.